 The gloves are tightly knit with high-performance polyethylene glass fibers, which means they’re truly impossible to cut through.
 (Just look at the picture they use to advertise the things — the hand is absolutely clutching the knife.)
 And they’re easily washable, which makes them great for cooking with anything especially fragrant or messy you’d rather not get on your hands.
 I’ve recently started wearing them while cutting and tending to my monstera plant as well, to avoid any potential scissor accidents.
 (Amazon reviews suggest they’re also perfect for grooming bite-y dogs, crafting, and woodworking.)
 My feeling now, after a couple months using these things regularly, is: If it is compulsory to wear oven mitts when hot things are involved, it should be compulsory to wear cut-resistant gloves when sharp things are involved.
 They come in pink, gray, and blue and cost about £18 for two pairs.
 In other words: For less than the cost of an order of avocado toast at a café, I can make my own, completely safe, without fear, forever.

-We also spotted these kitchen cut resistant gloves have over 2,000 positive reviews, are food safe and machine washable.
+We also spotted these kitchen cut-resistant gloves have almost 2,000 positive reviews, are food safe and machine washable.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.